-In recent years mallet putters with a slight toe hang have become very popular on the PGA Tour and many of the Taylormade tour pros use the Spider Tour mallet putter.
-Approximately 50% of touring pro's now use various mallet designs and account for more than half of all Titleist Scotty Cameron sales.
+In recent years mallet putters with a slight toe hang have become very popular on the PGA Tour with many players using the Taylormade Spiders.
+Approximately 50% of touring pro's now use various mallet designs and mallet putters account for more than half of all Titleist Scotty Cameron sales.

 Almost all putters have steel shafts that provide a solid, consistent feel.
 Putter shafts can connected to the head at the heel (heel-shafted), at the center of the head (center-shafted) or can have an offset hosel design that connects to the heel of the head.
 Some putters also have more offset than others.

 Ultimately the shaft connection comes down to personal preference and what a golfer likes to see when they look down at the club.
 If possible, your junior should try various options to determine their preference.
-In general most putters have an offset heel shaft connection and have a very slight offset.
+In general most putters have an slightly offset heel shaft connection.

 Many players use a thicker putter grip than a standard grip.
-This reduces the impact of the hands and wrists in the putting stroke, something most good putters try to do.
+This can help limit the use of the hands and wrists in the putting stroke, something most good putters try to do.
 The Superstroke putting grips are very popular and come in sizes ranging from 1 through 5.
 Superstroke also provides a nice fitting tool on their website that will provide some guidance on the size and type of grip for you.
 Winn and Golf Pride also make popular putter grips.

-On the other hand, a thinner grip will provide more feedback and feel which is more important to some players.
+A thinner grip can provide more feel and feedback, which is more important to some players.
 This is also personal preference and juniors golfers should try both to see what they like.
 We see both oversize and regular grips in use by juniors.

 Face Insert Putters are the most popular mid-range priced putters used by amateur golfers.
 In the past, polymer face inserts putters were usually associated with a softer feel and sound than milled putters..
 While this is still true for many insert putters, milled face putters can now also be made to feel and sound softer.
 Modern face inserts are made from a variety of materials including polymer, steel, aluminum or some combination of materials.
 Some of the top Taylormade tour players including Rory McIlroy, Jason Day and Dustin Johnson use putters that have the Pure Roll® face insert that combines 45° grooves with a softer polymer material.

-Milled Face Putters are generally higher end and more expensive (e.g. .
+Milled Face Putters are generally higher end and more expensive.
 Proponents of milled face putters will tell you that the milling process produces a better, more consistent putter that has less skidding and starts the ball rolling sooner.
 Milled faced putters will generally provide better feedback than a polymer insert.
-The most famous milled putter is the Scotty Cameron, used by Tiger to win multiple majors!
+The most famous milled putter is the Scotty Cameron, used by Tiger to win multiple majors.

 Both face insert putters and milled face putters may also feature grooves that are designed to get the ball rolling sooner.

 Putter fitting is done with high speed cameras and can help to ensure that your junior's putter is customized to their size and putting style.
 Putter fitting will focus on getting the optimal length, loft, club weight, swing weight, and head balance.
-While putter fitting can certainly help, we still encourage juniors to try out a variety of putters and see what feels and sounds good to them.
+A word of caution, while putter fitting can certainly help, we still encourage juniors to try out a variety of putters and see what feels and sounds good to them.